osu-uwrt/riptide_setup/README.md

 ROS is compiled using the catkin build system, and so all of our repos will use catkin.

 ## Compiling
 To compile this repo, you simply execute the "catkin_make" command from a terminal.
-As a word of caution, you MUST be inside the folder "~/osu-uwrt/riptide_software" to run "catkin_make"
+As a word of caution, you MUST be inside the folder `~/osu-uwrt/riptide_software` to run `catkin_make`
 ```
 cd ~/osu-uwrt/riptide_software/
 catkin_make